LEFT TO RIGHT: COACH GREG ROBINSON (NFL: NY JETS, BRONCOS...)

 1. You can hire a credentialed exercise Specialist to use their hands for feedback...

-correct neutral zones are maintained and the correct muscles are being used..."Training not Straining!"
+2. Or, you can use your own hands as feedback to ensure the correct neutral zones are maintained and the correct muscles are being used..."Training not Straining!"

 4. AB-Inforcer works by providing precision feedback under the lower back and head, instead of using the hands (as seen above).
+2 high precision Sensors (in red above) are built into a lumbar cushion that provides support and feedback to you by Lighting up LED bars independently in the hand piece if your correct muscles are working.

 MC GILL'S BIG 3: Video